JonathanWThom/meminders/README.md

 set something for a given frequency, you send it a sensical set of other parameters (e.g. if you want a weekly reminder, tell it what day of the week).

+An additional... "feature" is that I've set it up such that any request to a non-existant path will result a tarpit response (quasi-infinite streamed http response).
+You may not want this.

 ### Deployment

 There's a nice little [GitHub Actions workflow](https://github.com/JonathanWThom/meminders/blob/main/.github/workflows/go.yml) set up that you could use to put this thing on a server, if you were to fork the repo.
 You'd probably want to sub out any reference to `jonathanwthom` for your own username.